Qualifications and Requirements for a Law Career

 Barristers in England, Wales and Northern Ireland act as advocates and represent clients in court, at tribunals and public enquiries.
 In Scotland, lawyers representing clients in court are called advocates, performing a similar role.

-Legal executives undertake similar work to a solicitor, but specialising in a specific area of law such as family law, or criminal litigation.
+In England and Wales, chartered legal executives undertake similar work to a solicitor, but specialise in a specific area of law such as family law, or criminal litigation.

 Studying Law as a First (Undergraduate) Degree

-If you're interested in studying law as a first (undergraduate) degree, follow the link to find all you need to know.
+If you're interested in studying law as a first (undergraduate) degree, our Law subject area will give you more information.